 The enricher element also supports more advanced use cases where the message returned by the enrichment resource isn’t just a simple string which is exactly what we need to enrich the current message with, often you may want to enrich your message with just part of the information from the result of the invocation of an external service.

-The solution is to use the enrichers ‘source‘ attribute which selects a value from the result message before using it to enrich the target.
+The solution is to use the enrichers ‘source‘ attribute which will select a value from the result message before using it to enrich the target.

 <flow name="orderProcessingFlow"> <inbound-endpoint ref="orderconnector"/> <enricher target="#[variable:paymentValidated]" source="/authorizenet/authorization/@valid"> <authorizenet:authorize cardNumber="/order/cc/number" /> </enricher> <outbound-endpoint ref="orderStep2"/> </flow>